Majid-A-ALKINDI/find-subdomains-by-public-Certificate-/README.md

 **find-subdomains-by-public-Certificates** helps security researchers and penetration testers to passively discover subdomains for a target organization by analyzing issued SSL/TLS certificates from public CT logs.

 The tool automates fetching certificate data from **crt.sh**, parsing it, and printing unique subdomains in a clean list.
-It’s particularly useful during the **passive reconnaissance** phase of penetration testing, red teaming, or bug bounty assessments.
+It’s particularly useful during the **passive reconnaissance** phase of penetration testing.

 ---